© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dol Tre Beddau: Site of Discovery of Brohomaglus Stone is a scheduled monument protected by Cadw under reference DE239.
 View the official record →

-Dol Tre Beddau is an early medieval inscribed stone located in Denbighshire, Wales, which marks the discovery site of the Brohomaglus Stone.
+Dol Tre Beddau is a site of Early Medieval religious and funerary significance located in Denbighshire, Wales, notable as the findspot of the Brohomaglus Stone, an inscribed stone monument of considerable historical importance.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE239.

 Dol Tre Beddau: Site of Discovery of Brohomaglus Stone dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dol Tre Beddau: Site of Discovery of Brohomaglus Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE239.